Quantum computational chemistry: Quantum computing and simulation

+We can obtain static properties by mapping the target wavefunction (such as the ground state wavefunction of the system) onto a qubit wavefunction.
+We can then use the quantum computer to calculate the expectation value of the desired observable, $\bra{\psi_{q}}O_{q}\ket{\psi_{q}}$.
+In particular, \textcite{Abrams99} showed that the phase estimation algorithm~\cite{kitaev1995phase} can be used to find the energy of a quantum system, and collapse it into the desired energy eigenstate.
+We will discuss this approach in Sec.~\ref{Subsec:qpe}.
+The ground state problem can also be tackled using variational algorithms~\cite{peruzzo2014variational}, which we will discuss in detail in Sec.~\ref{Subsec:VQE}.

+Finding the low lying energy levels of a quantum Hamiltonian is in general an exponentially difficult problem for classical computers.
+Moreover, it is important to note that solving the ground state problem for a completely general local Hamiltonian is QMA-complete (quantum Merlin-Arthur complete, the quantum analogue of NP-complete)~\cite{kempe2006qma,cubitt2016qma}.
+Problems in this complexity class are not believed to be efficiently solvable with either a classical or quantum computer.
+For such systems, it would appear that Nature itself cannot efficiently find the ground state.

-We can obtain static properties by mapping the equilibrium wavefunction of the system onto a qubit wavefunction.
-We can then use the quantum computer to calculate the desired observable, $\bra{\psi_{q}}O_{q}\ket{\psi_{q}}$.
-In particular, Abrams and Lloyd showed that Kitaev's phase estimation algorithm~\cite{kitaev1995phase} can be used to find the energies of quantum systems~\cite{Abrams99}.
-As stated in the introduction, we focus on finding the ground state energy of molecules.
-This problem has received significant attention since it was first introduced in the context of quantum computational chemistry by Aspuru-Guzik~\textit{et al.} in 2005~\cite{aspuru2005simulated}.
-It is a difficult problem for classical computers, and is widely considered to be one of the first applications of quantum computing.
-Finding the ground state energy enables the calculation of reaction rates via the Eyring equation~\cite{PRXH2}, and the determination of molecular geometries~\cite{kassal2009geometry, romero2017strategies}.\\
+Despite this, the situation is not as bleak as it may initially seem.
+As stated in the introduction, we focus on finding the low lying energy levels of chemical systems (solving the electronic structure problem).
+It is widely believed that this problem should be efficiently solvable with a quantum computer, for physically relevant systems~\cite{whitfield2013complexity}.
+The electronic structure problem has received significant attention since it was first introduced in the context of quantum computational chemistry by \textcite{aspuru2005simulated}, and is widely considered to be one of the first applications of quantum computing.
+Solving the electronic structure problem is often a starting point for more complex calculations in chemistry, including the calculation of reaction rates, the determination of molecular geometries and thermodynamic phases, and calculations of optical properties~\cite{helgaker2012wavefunctionadvances}.

-Before discussing how the ground state problem can be solved using a quantum computer, we first summarise the classical methods used to solve this problem.
+Before discussing how the electronic structure problem can be solved using a quantum computer in Sec.~\ref{Sec:Encoding} and Sec.~\ref{Sec:QuantumChemistryAlgorithms}, we first summarise the classical methods used to solve this problem in Sec.~\ref{Sec:classicalChemistry}.
 Many of these methods have formed the basis of the work done thus far in quantum computational chemistry.